kyma-project/community/internal/proposals/logs/dynamic-backend-configuration/custom-operator/dynamic-fluentbit-config.md

 We're evaluating the following constraints of this custom operator:
 - It doesn't support dynamic plugins, which must be loaded into the Fluent Bit image.
 - Not all available plugins for filters and outputs can be configured by this operator (for example, `Lua`), because such plugins need certain files mounted into the container, which isn't possible.
 However, this can be mitigated: Users can configure an output plugin of their choice and process the logs with another log processor (for example, another instance of Fluent Bit).
-If users create a CR, `kubebuilder` checks it against a list of unsupported plugins, and if there is a match, informs the users that they cannot create that CR.
+If users create a CR, the operator checks it against a list of unsupported plugins, and if there is a match, informs the users that they cannot create that CR.

 ![Fluent Bit Pipeline Architecture](images/fluentbit_dynamic_config.svg)